boshenzh/boshenzh.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper "Effect of Adaptive Communication Support on Human-AI Collaboration" is accepeted as a poster for WMAC Workshop at AAAI 2025!
+Our paper "Effect of Adaptive Communication Support on Human-AI Collaboration" is accepeted as a poster for [WMAC@AAAI 2025](https://multiagents.org/workshop/)!